-She assumed Jesus would understand her dilemma and ask Mary to give a hand.
+Martha was anxious and worried about serving her guests.
+She assumed Jesus would understand her dilemma and tell Mary to give her a hand.

 But Martha was distracted with much serving, and she approached Him and said, “Lord, do You not care that my sister has left me to serve alone?
 Therefore tell her to help me.”
 (Luke 10:40)

-Wouldn’t you be distracted if there was a houseful of hungry guests at Christmas?
+Wouldn’t you be distracted if you had a houseful of hungry guests this Christmas?

 Do THIS if You Want to Be Just Like Martha this Christmas

-- Get exasperated with all is not getting done.
+- Get exasperated with everyone who is not helping!

 - Get irritated that your kids aren’t helping!

-Thing is, I identify with Martha every time I hear her story.
-Is that because I am more like her than I care to admit?
+I identify with Martha every time I hear this story.
+I am more like her than I care to admit!

 She is hurrying around as she cares for her guests; while her sister, Mary is seemingly oblivious to her need for help.